ecarjat/DShotRMT_NEO/README.md

 ```
 anESC.begin(DSHOT_MODE, ENABLE_BIDIRECTION, 14);
 ```
-Look at `DShotRMT.h` for a description of the arguments and avalable enums that can be used to initialize the object.
+Look at `DShotRMT.h` for a description of the arguments and available enums that can be used to initialize the object.

 To send packets to to the ESC once it's been initialized, use `send_dshot_value()`:
 ```